hyperhq/blog.hyper.sh/blog/source/2016-container-gif-competition.md

 We've all been through some successes and failures with containers.
 We know all of you have a lot of say, and we know all of you want to say it.
 So this is for you!

 We're very pleased to announce the Hyper.sh 2016 container GIF competition!
-This competition is nothing but a bit of fun for all of us to share our container experiences in a fun way; whether they be good or bad!
+This competition is nothing but a bit of fun for all of us to share our container experiences; whether they be good or bad!

 ![](http://i.giphy.com/l0ErPaz7aAN3s5aus.gif)